-Throughout the forecast period, the Transportation Trust Fund expenditures exceed revenues.
+The forecast for the Transportation Trust Fund indicates that expenditures exceed revenues throughout the forecast period.
 This is due to growing imbalances resulting from inflationary pressures on expenditures coupled with the projected slow growth in fuel tax collections.
-The fund balance is used each year to cover the gap, resulting in a depleted fund balance by FY22.
+The fund balance is used each year to cover the gap, until the fund balance is depleted in FY23.